Panspermia: Directed panspermia

 Directed panspermia could, in theory, be demonstrated by finding a distinctive 'signature' message had been deliberately implanted into either the genome or the genetic code of the first microorganisms by our hypothetical progenitor, some 4 billion years ago.
-It has been suggested that the bacteriophage φX174 might represent such a message.
 However, there is no known mechanism that could prevent mutation and natural selection from removing such a message over long periods of time.